 Neurointerventional surgery is a hybrid medical subspecialty combining neurosurgery, neurology, and neuroradiology and specializing in performing minimally-invasive, image-guided surgeries in the head, neck and spine.

-The neurointerventional surgeons at ARA, J Neal Rutledge MD and Kirk Conrad MD, have advanced fellowship training in neurointerventional surgery and are senior members of the Society of Neurointerventional Surgery (SNIS).
+The neurointerventional surgeons at ARA, Kirk Conrad MD and J Neal Rutledge MD, have advanced fellowship training in neurointerventional surgery and are senior members of the Society of Neurointerventional Surgery (SNIS).
 They were the first neurointerventionalists in central Texas and have a combined experience of over 60 years.

-Together with their physician assistants, Craig Smith and Amanda Bryand, ARA’s Neurointerventional Clinic in our Midtown office provides 24/7 coverage and leading innovative minimally invasive procedures that more effectively treat many serious conditions with less risk and faster recovery times.
+ARA’s Neurointerventional Imaging Center in our Midtown office provides 24/7 coverage and leading innovative minimally invasive procedures that more effectively treat many serious conditions with less risk and faster recovery times.

 Neurointerventional surgery provides a complete spectrum of minimally invasive services for the diagnosis and treatment of patients with vascular problems related to the brain and spinal cord.
 In the past, certain conditions that would have required open surgery such as aneurysms, carotid artery disease, vascular malformations, and tumors of the head, brain, neck, and spine can now be considered for a minimally invasive treatment using a neurointerventional surgery approach to reach the problem.